s-asker/Github_actions_springMVC_deployment/README.md

         run: |
           aws ecs update-service --region ${{ env.REGION }} --cluster $ECS_CLUSTER --service $ECS_SERVICE --force-new-deployment
 ```
-IMPORTANT NOTE:
+**IMPORTANT NOTE**:
-This code will work if you have your image tagged with latest every build, otherwise you should register the new taskdef to use the new image and update the service to use the new task def
+This code will work if you have your image tagged with 'latest' every build, otherwise you should register the new taskdef to use the new image and update the service to use the new task def
 ---